eliasingi12/ticktacktoe/docs/Development_manual.md

 -
 #### Compile and run

+###### On Windows
+Open the command prompt and navigate the folder location.
+Write the following, to run the game:

+	sh .\bin\deploy

+###### Unix/Linux
-Open cmd/terminal and navigate the folder location.
+Open the terminal and navigate the folder location.
 Write the following, to run the game:

 	./bin/deploy